stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Description

-Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.
-You know, every 40 seconds someone in the United States has a stroke.
-And, one in every 6 cardiovascular disease deaths comes from stroke.
+Did you know, every 40 seconds someone in the United States has a stroke.
+According to the CDC in 2018, one in every 6 cardiovascular disease deaths comes from stroke.
 Our team wants to reduce these numbers.
 We’re analyzing health data to identify the factors that are closely linked to risk of stroke.
-We’re also building models that predict whether a person is at risk of stroke.
+With our conclusions we are building models, such as the Decision Tree with a max depth of 3 which is our best performing model returning  98% recall and 78% accuracy.

+Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.

 #### 2. Deliverables